-In the last half of this year, I did more research about feminist related topics to prepare myself for an event at which I spoke on November 3rd.
+In the last half of this year, I did more research about feminist related topics to prepare myself for an event at which I spoke at, on November 3rd.
 At the event, I talked about feminism and why it is needed and I mentioned an habit that I developed as a result of catcalling.
-On weekdays, if I wore makeup and made my hair look nice, I would dress shabbishly (E.g big jeans and big shirt with sneakers and school bag) and if I wore a well fitted dress or an exposive dress (E.g tank top or khaki shorts), I would carry school bag and not wear makeup.
-I did this sometimes consiously, because I thought that if in someway, I made myself look ugly or very unattractive, men will be discouraged from catcalling me or giving me unwanted sexual and verbal attention when I walk in the streets (E.g RANDOM STRANGER: Hey Sexy!
+I realized that on weekdays, if I wore makeup and made my hair look nice, I would dress shabbishly (E.g big jeans and big shirt with sneakers and school bag) and if I wore a well fitted dress or an exposive dress (E.g tank top or khaki shorts), I would carry a school bag and not wear makeup.
+I did this sometimes consciously, because I thought that if in someway, I made myself look ugly or very unattractive, men will be discouraged from catcalling me or giving me unwanted sexual non verbal or verbal attention when I walk in the streets (E.g RANDOM STRANGER: Hey Sexy!
 Can I have your number?
 ME: Ermm no!).
 In the long run, I would feel safe when no one catcalls me.

 Of course it did not work!
 I still get catcalled even in maxi-gowns, baggy jeans, big shirts and no make up.
 It eventually dawned on me that the catcalling will not stop, no matter how unattractive I make myself look because I am not the problem!
 This issue sort of gave me an idea of exactly why it is annoying when rape survivors are told that "they were asking for it with the way they dressed."

-The most disgusting part is when people pass ignorant comments and solutions to these harrasment, assault and rape issues.
+The most disgusting part is when people pass ignorant comments and solutions to these harassment, assault and rape issues.
 For example, they will say why can't you be in your house by 6:00pm or why can't you dress this or that way or you should be a little more cautious or you should have fought harder to defend yourself.
-How about we teach people not to rape or pass unwanted sexual comments.
-How about we encourage people to control their sexual urges!
-How about we post huge fliers that declares "NO CATCALLING" so that people will understand the gravity of their actions and offence.
+How about we teach people not to rape or pass unwanted sexual comments?
+How about we encourage people to control their sexual urges?
+How about we post huge fliers that declares "NO CATCALLING" so that people will understand the gravity of their actions and offence?

 It is very easy to say rubbish when you are not the one who has to twist, turn and make yourself uncomfortable just to be safe.
-I am angry that we continuosly teach young girls and women to live in fear rather than correct our collective thinking and norms to create safe environments for them to exist in peace.
-For each time we say "oh, she was asking for it" we encourage rape and harrasment.
-Through these words we add to the confidence of the offenders and justify their actions.
-I wonder how much fixing and change will happen if we blame and punish the catcallers and rapist who cannot control their sexual urges as much as we blame the victims and survivors (both male and female because men get raped too).
+I am angry that we continuously teach young girls and women to live in fear rather than correct our collective thinking and norms to create safe environments for them to exist in peace.
+For each time we say "oh, she was asking for it" we encourage rape and harassment.
+Through these words, we add to the confidence of the offenders and justify their actions.
+I wonder how much fixing and change will happen if we blame and punish the cat-callers and rapists who cannot control their sexual urges as much as we blame the victims and survivors (both male and female because men get raped too).

-Still at this event, I asked the females if they have ever brought out their phones unecessarily while walking around a group of men.
+Still at this event, I asked the females if they have ever brought out their phones unnecessarily while walking around a group of men.
 Most of them said yes and I can bet that many females out there have done the same as a tactic to make them feel safe.
 So even if you are not in the "dress ugly gang" there is that one abnormal and uncomfortable thing you do just to feel safe.
-Some people eat excessively to gain weight, some people have their "rape schedule" whereby they don't leave the house until the day is bright and they have to get back home as soon as the sun is going down because of fear.
+Some people have their "rape schedule" whereby they don't leave the house until the day is bright and they have to get back home as soon as the sun is going down because of fear.
 Some people carry rape-whistles or pepper spray in their handbags "just in case" there is a situation.